 When it comes to credit cards for yourself, consider what your changing financial goals.
 If you want to put some extra money away for retirement or college costs, the Fidelity Investments Visa Signature card links to your brokerage account at the firm.
 The card then pays 2 percent on every purchase, with no limits or caps, and you can funnel that money into a 529 college savings account or a retirement account.

 If your goal is to maximize rewards, you may want to consider cash back cards with rotating bonus categories.
-The Chase Freedom, Discover it Cashback Match, Citi Dividend and U.S. Bank Cash+ Signature Visa cards offer 5 percent cash back each quarter in a different category such as gas or dining.
+The Chase Freedom, and U.S. Bank Cash+ Signature Visa cards offer 5 percent cash back each quarter in a different category such as gas stations or dining.
 (With the U.S. Bank Cash+ card you get to pick two categories per quarter for 5 percent cash back.)

 The challenge with these rotating cash back cards: You need to keep track of the categories and opt in to benefit, but hopefully you’ve gained some free time now that your child is more independent.